What Are Advance Screenings and How Do They Work?

 What's the difference between a screening and a premiere?

 A premiere is a red-carpet event for cast, crew, and press.
 A screening is a promotional showing open to the general public.
-Screenings are free; premieres are typically invite-only.
+Screenings are free and distributed through pass platforms.
+Premieres are typically invite-only, though platforms like 1iota occasionally make passes available to the general public for certain premiere events.

 Will the movie be different from the theatrical release?